Indigenous Australians: Aboriginal people

-Aboriginal people in some regions lived as foragers and hunter-gatherers, hunting and foraging for food from the land.
+Aboriginal people in some regions lived as foragers and hunter-gatherers.
 Although Aboriginal society was generally mobile, or semi-nomadic, moving according to the changing food availability found across different areas as seasons changed, the mode of life and material cultures varied greatly from region to region, and there were permanent settlements and agriculture in some areas.
 The greatest population density was to be found in the southern and eastern regions of the continent, the River Murray valley in particular.
-Canoes were made out of bark for use on the Murray.

-There is some evidence that, before outside contact, some groups of Aboriginal Australians had a complex subsistence system with elements of agriculture, that was only recorded by the very first of European explorers.
+There is some evidence that, before outside contact, some groups of Aboriginal Australians had a complex subsistence system with elements of agriculture, that was only recorded by the first European explorers.
 One early settler took notes on the life styles of the Wathaurung people whom he lived near in Victoria.
-He saw women harvesting Murnong tubers, a native yam that is now almost extinct.
-However, the area that they were harvesting from was already cleared of other plants, making it easier to harvest Murnong (also known as yam daisy) exclusively.
+He saw women harvesting murnong tubers, a native yam that is now almost extinct.
+However, the area that they were harvesting from was already cleared of other plants, making it easier to harvest murnong (also known as yam daisy) exclusively.

 Along the northern coast of Australia, parsnip yams were harvested by leaving the bottom part of the yam still stuck in the ground so that it would grow again in the same spot.
-Similar to many other farmers in the world, Aboriginal peoples used slash and burn techniques to enrich the nutrients of their soil.
+Similar to many other farmers in the world, Aboriginal peoples used slash-and-burn techniques to enrich the nutrients of their soil.
 However, sheep and cattle later brought over by Europeans would ruin this soil by trampling on it.
 To add on the complexity of Aboriginal farming techniques, farmers deliberately exchanged seeds to begin growing plants where they did not naturally occur.
-In fact there were so many examples of Aboriginal Australians managing farm land in a complex manner that Australian Anthropologist, Dr. Norman Tindale was able to draw an Aboriginal grain belt, detailing the specific areas where crops were once produced.
+In fact there were so many examples of Aboriginal Australians managing farm land in a complex manner that Australian anthropologist Norman Tindale was able to draw an Aboriginal grain belt, detailing the specific areas where crops were once produced.